They are a group of sex hormones that promote the development and maintenance of female characteristics in the human body.

 Other areas in which estrogen has an impact include:

-The skin: estrogens improve the thickness and quality of the skin, as well as the collagen content that prevents aging.
+The skin: estrogens improve the thickness and quality of the skin and the collagen content that prevents aging.

 Bones: Estrogen helps preserve bone strength and prevent bone loss.